-(5) On April 30, 2020, the American subsidiary Unitronics Inc. received a loan from a bank which can be forgiven in the amount of approximately USD 388,000 (forgivable loan) by the US Government, as part of the Payroll Protection Program ("PPP") in light of the Corona crisis (hereinafter -the "PPP loan").
+(6) On April 30, 2020, the American subsidiary Unitronics Inc. received a loan from a bank which can be forgiven in the amount of approximately USD 388,000 (forgivable loan) by the US Government, as part of the Payroll Protection Program ("PPP") in light of the Corona crisis (hereinafter -the "PPP loan").
 The loan carries a fixed interest rate of 1% per annum.

 Subject to proof of use of the loan amount mainly for the payment of wages to its employees as well as for other overhead expenses during 2020, the forgiveness of the PPP loan repayment may be granted.
 If the Company does not comply with the forgiveness conditions, the loan will be repayable in monthly installments for a period of up to two years from the date of receipt thereof.
-Proof of use has been approved by the bank but not yet by the government authorities and therefore a reasonable level of certainty has not yet been achieved for the forgiveness, therefore the income has not yet been recognized but it will be recognized when the certainty is achieved.